commandprompt/pg_maint/README.md

 # pg_maint
-This python program performs PostgreSQL maintenance tasks and provides reporting capabilities
+This python program performs PostgreSQL maintenance tasks and provides reporting capabilities.
+This program is compatible on linux and windows.

 (c) 2016, Command Prompt, Inc.